Get All the Dirt

 Those of you who live in parts of the country where jasmines grow well, do you know how your chilly-zone neighbors envy you?
 A scattering of white starry blooms and that fragrance, oh goodness.

-We have peonies.
-You have jasmines.
+Some have peonies.
+Others have jasmines.
 Perhaps we'll just call it even.

 Jasmine grows best in full sun.
 Depending upon the variety, the plant form can be bushy or vining.
 Choose a spot where the soil drains well.
 There should be no standing water an hour after a rainstorm.
 Select a sheltered site to protect your jasmine from wind and unexpected cold snaps.
 Vining jasmines need support; some can grow over 12 feet tall.
 Site by a trellis, arbor or similar structure.

 Rich to moderately fertile soil provide the best environement for jasmine.
 If your soil is lean, dig some compost in and mix well before planting.